rubelw/cloudformation-validator/README.md

 Installation
 ============

-cloudformation\_validator is on PyPI so all you need is:
+cloudformation-validator is on PyPI so all you need is:

 ``` {.sourceCode .console}
 $ pip install cfn-validator